dmrt2002/local-mind/docs/TECHNICAL_DOCUMENTATION.md

    - Parallel fetch of categories + snippets

 2. **Snippet Counts**
-   - Shows number of snippets in each category
+   - Shows number of snippets **directly assigned** to each category
+   - Does not include snippets from child categories (prevents duplicates)
    - Updated dynamically
    - Helps users locate content